Setting the Tone for the Lenten Journey

 Throughout the course of your life you are bound to encounter the occasional "office politican,” that individual who is keenly well-versed in the art of back-slapping, apple-polishing and playing the role of a glorified "lackey" for want of a better term.

-"Great idea boss - I wish I had the foresight and intelligence to have come up with that one myself"
+"Great idea - I wish I had the foresight and intelligence to have come up with that one myself"

 "Have you lost weight?"